Adwaith-Rajesh/loafang/README.md

 }
 ```

+For more docs visit: [https://adwaith-rajesh.github.io/loafang/](https://adwaith-rajesh.github.io/loafang/)

 ## Road Map

 - [x] Things kind of works
-- [ ] Make an easier API for the user to use.
+- [x] Make an easier API for the user to use.
 - [ ] More tests